 SCOPE OF THIS CHAPTER

-‘Gifts’ is a blanket term to cover any gift however large or small, favours, hospitality, discounted rates and accepting payment for any service provided under a private arrangement.
+‘Gifts’ is a blanket term to cover any gift and includes, favours, hospitality, discounted rates and accepting payment for any service provided under a private arrangement.

-Anyone working for the City Council is in a position of public trust and cannot leave themselves open to allegations of abuse of that trust.
+Anyone working for Hull City Council is in a position of public trust and must not themselves open to allegations of abuse of that trust.
 If gifts are offered, they must be refused sensitively to avoid causing offence to the person offering the gift.

 2. Procedural Steps

 |In order to avoid the issue from arising in the first place, adults and carers should be made aware of the Hull City Council Code of Conduct for Staff and the Procedure for the Declaration of Hospitality and Gifts.